-Example of multiple scan times derived from Table II are shown below.
+An example of multiple scan times derived from Table II is shown below.
 The frequency bands listed do not imply that those entire bands should be scanned at one time.
 The requirements for frequency resolution defined in 4.3.10.3.4 "Emission data presentation" must be met.